stavsap/generative-ai-wsl2/README.md

 An easy to setup commands to run open-source generative AI projects inside WSL (Windows Subsystem for Linux)

-The provided scripts are for **Ubuntu 22.04** WSL Distro.
+The provided scripts are for **Ubuntu 22.04** WSL Distro, they also will work on Ubuntu 22.04 on bare-metal.

-Currently the install is for Nvidia cards only.
+**Nvidia cards support only**.

 New to WSL? check the [WIKI](https://github.com/stavsap/generative-ai-wsl2/wiki/WSL-2.0)